 Our contentious probate team is led by Liz Fyfe, who is a qualified Trusts and Estates Practitioner with STEP (the Society of Trust and Estate Practitioners).
-Other team members include senior contentious probate solicitor Stacie Hurt and litigation executive Josh Proud, who both have extensive experience in resolving difficult wills and probate disputes.
+Other team members include senior contentious probate solicitor Stacie Hurt, who has extensive experience in resolving difficult wills and probate disputes.

 Contact our contentious probate lawyers near Tadcaster

 For expert contentious probate advice in Tadcaster or the surrounding area, please contact our Sherburn in Elmet office.